24 Hours in Belgrade

 “Berlin of the Balkans”, “City with energy of New York” – these are only some of the words describing one of the most interesting cities in Europe.
 The capital of Serbia is also the fourth largest city in Southeastern Europe, after Istanbul, Athens and Bucharest.
 This popular tourist destination has it all – delicious Balkan food, Kalemegdan Fortress, historic monuments, vibrant nightlife and the best part – cheap prices!
 If Belgrade somehow finds itself on your bucket list, we have prepared for you a 24-hour guide to make sure you don’t miss out any of the city’s attractions!

-12:00 – Continue your way to King Alexander Boulevard and take a short walk in the nature along the Tašmajdan Park.
+Continue your way to King Alexander Boulevard and take a short walk in the nature along the Tašmajdan Park.
 After passing the park, take a look at St Mark’s Church.
 It was constructed as a scale copy, only a larger one, of the Granačica Monastery.
-The church is well known for its rich collection of icons from the 18th and 19th century.
-Take another short walk until you reach Terazije Street, where you can find the Hotel Moskva – the city’s most recognisable and most famous building and also one of the oldest hotels in Belgrade.
+The church is well known for its rich collection of icons from the 18th and 19th centuries.
+Take another short walk until you reach Terazije Street, where you can find the Hotel Moskva – the city’s most recognizable and most famous building and also one of the oldest hotels in Belgrade.

-13:30 – You have now reached Knez Mihailova Street – Belgrade’s pedestrian zone.
-This is one of the oldest and most important streets in Serbian capital city.
-It is also the epicentre of the city filled with elegant and various shops, galleries, cafes and important buildings such as Academy of Fine Arts.
-You can experience modern day Belgrade’s atmosphere just by talking a long walk along this vibrant street.
+You have now reached Knez Mihailova Street – Belgrade’s pedestrian zone.
+This is one of the oldest and most Instagrammable streets in Serbian capital city.
+It is also the epicentre of the city filled with elegant and various shops, galleries, cafes, and important buildings such as the Academy of Fine Arts.
+You can experience modern-day Belgrade’s atmosphere just by taking a long walk along this vibrant street.

-14:30 – Lunch time!
-We bet you are pretty hungry after all those walking and sightseeing!
-After reaching an end to the Knez Mihailova Street, you will pass a Republic Square.
-Turn left down the Pariska Street and you will find the most amazing place to eat – Beton Hala (The Concrete Hall).
-This old port storage building is located on the Sava river and it is also home to numerous restaurants and bars.
+Lunch time!
+We bet you are pretty hungry after all that walking and sightseeing!
+After reaching an end to Knez Mihailova Street, you will pass Republic Square.
+Turn left down Pariska Street and you will find the most amazing place to eat – Beton Hala (The Concrete Hall).
+This old port storage building is located on the Sava River and it is also home to numerous restaurants and bars.
 If you want to taste modern Balkan cuisine then Ambar restaurant is the perfect place to surprise your taste buds with something delicious!
-You can enjoy delicateses such as ajvar on lamb plate, pork roulade and traditional beverage rakija.
-Bon appetit!
+You can enjoy delicateses such as ajvar on lamb plate, pork roulade and the traditional beverage rakija.
+Bon appetite!

-16:00 – Time to head back uphill!
+Time to head back uphill!
 After filling your stomach with tasty food, take a walk until you reach the intersection of Kralja Petra and Kneza Šime Markovića Street.
-Here you will find Belgrade’s most important monuments and landmarks such as the cathedral, the Patriarchate and many more.
+Here you will find Belgrade’s most important monuments and landmarks such as the cathedral, the Patriarchate, and many more.
 Make sure you also take a peek at Princess Ljubica’s Residence – the oldest residence in the city, turned into a Monument of Culture of Exceptional Importance in 1979.
 It also shows the lifestyle of Serbian royals from 19th century.
-Check out the tickets and working hours.

-18:00 – Your visit to Belgrade wouldn’t be complete if you didn’t climb Belgrade Fortress.
+Your visit to Belgrade wouldn’t be complete if you didn’t climb Belgrade Fortress.
 It consists of Kalemegdan Park and the old citadel.
-This historic monument has been built and rebuilt numerous time throughout the centuries.
-Make sure to walk along the Kalemegdan park, Belgrade’s central park which overlooks Sava and Danube river.
+This historic monument has been built and rebuilt numerous times throughout the centuries.
+Make sure to walk along Kalemegdan park, Belgrade’s central park which overlooks the Sava and Danube rivers.
 Check out the viewpoint from where you can take wonderful selfies with the two rivers and the rest of the city in the background.

-22:00 – Party mood – ON!
-Your 24-hour visit to Belgrade must end up with the proper night out in the city.
-Go to the Cetinjska Street – an old industrial zone turned into a most vibrant and alive street with many different cafes and nightclubs.
-The most popular ones are Zaokret – a great place if you are a fan of indie music, Showroom – a must-see club if you are into karaoke night and Dvorištance – and ideal place during summer where you can enjoy a night out in the garden.
+Party mood – ON!
+Your 24-hour visit to Belgrade must end up with a proper night out in the city.
+Go to the Cetinjska Street – an old industrial zone turned into a vibrant and alive street with many different cafes and nightclubs.
+The most popular ones are Zaokret – a great place if you are a fan of indie music, Showroom – a must-see club if you are into karaoke night, and Dvorištance – an ideal place during summer where you can enjoy a night out in the garden.
 Whatever you end up choosing, we are sure it would be an amazing touch to this unique Belgrade visit!

 Folklore Dancing in Novi Sad